Ar-Ess/NoNameEngine/README.md

    - Locate: Create -> Test
    - Baker House, Warrior, Cube
  - **Delete Models:**
+   - Delete Model:
+     - Locate: Edit -> Delete Model
+     - Shortcut: Supr
-   - You can delete all the models, or just the first one loaded
+     - Select the model from the hierarchy
+   - Delete All Models:
-   - Locate: Edit -> Delete / Delete All
+     - Locate: Edit -> Delete All Models
+     - Shortcut: Shift + Supr

 ### View Options
 - Modify the information the Engine shows
 - **Geometry:**
   - Modify how geometry is seen
   - Locate: View -> Geometry
-    - Edges: Shows the edges of all models
+    - Edges: Shows the edges of the selected model
-    - Normals: Shows the normals of all models
+    - Normals: Shows the normals of the selected model

+### Hierarchy
+ - View all the shapes in the stage
+ - Select a model to display:
+   - Shape name
+   - Transpose info (Position, Rotation, Scale)
+   - Shape type
+     - In case it has specific variables, show them
+   - Mesh info
+   - Texture Info